 There’s a retractable wheel cover to prevent the spread of dust and dirt from the wheels when they’re not in use, and compression straps to keep all your kit in position, whether on the hiking trail or in the airport departure lounge.

 Rounding things off is a good number of separate zippered pouches for smaller items.
+If you’re looking for a wheeled hiking backpack that still wouldn’t look out of place on a business trip, then this is the one!

 - Dedicated laptop sleeve